vicky-playground/EHR-GDP/article_notes/Health Information Technology - General.md

 ## Do health information technology investments impact hospital financial performance and productivity?
+### Abstract
+- Health information technology expenses are positively associated with hospitals' return on assets and productivity.
+- Intermediate business processes are associated  with positive financial performance and productivity following the implementation.
 ### Introduction
 1. Health information technology expenses are positively correlated with hospitals' return on assets and productivity.
 1. Additional benefits from intermediate processe are also generated from investment.